Javierpang123/SIA-Data-Analysis-School-Project-CM2015/README.md

-My Data Analysis Report Research Topic on "Tracing Sentiment Accuracy, Word Choice, and the Impact of Award Cycles on Singapore Airlines' Rating"
+## Data Analysis Report Research Topic on "Tracing Sentiment Accuracy, Word Choice, and the Impact of Award Cycles on Singapore Airlines' Rating"
 Scored a grade of 86/100, graded by the University of London.

 Expectations of the research analysis: